turingschool/md_launch_curriculum/labs/mod1/IntrotoIDE.md

 Lab time is designed for you to prepare for upcoming lessons, and practice what you have learned so far.
 Both aspects are important for your success.
 During this time, you are encouraged to collaborate with fellow students, and reach out to instructors with any and all questions!

 ** Instructor Note ** We are going to ask students to do some written reflection during today's lab.
 As you circulate among students, Be sure to check that students are doing this reflection (not just jumping right into code!).
 Before the lab: create groups of 2-3 students and post them in slack!
-These groups can be the starting point for student collaboration.
+The students will get into these groups to psuedo-code 'Fizz Buzz'

 ## Practice